-Many people don’t know how to properly punch.
+Many people don’t know how to punch properly.
 Without proper training and practice, your punch can do more than lose effectiveness.
 It could open you to injury or counterattack, which is very dangerous in real-world self-defense situations.
 A good punching technique is not about reinventing the wheel.
 It’s about making the tools you have more powerful and efficient.

 What Is A Punch?